Go to content Go to navigation Go to search

 From All Star Superman #9, Grant Morrison and Frank Quitely.

 A great responsibility comes with that great power, after all, to do the right thing.
 But what is the right thing?
 (You think you know?
 Really?
 Who are you, God?) —Best to swear your own Hippocratic Oath before pulling on the longjohns: First, make no change.
 “Because traditional superhero teams always put the flag back on top of the White House, don’t they?” said Grant Morrison back in the year 2000.
-He was writing an introduction to the first collection of Ellis and Hitch’s Authority.
+They were writing an introduction to the first collection of Ellis and Hitch’s Authority.
 “They always dust down the statues and repair the highways and everything ends up just the way it was before…”

 Morrison would have you believe (for the length of the intro, anyway) that Ellis and Hitch invented the idea of uncompromising superheroes who set out to change the world like the best of proper villains: The Authority dares to imagine a world beyond the post-modern ironic hopelessness of endless recycled TV quotes and retro-nostalgic feedback.
 Welcome to a superteam with an agenda, on a scale beyond the billion-dollar budgets.
 A superteam whose headquarters looks like a dog’s nose and still kicks ass.” —It’s bollocks, of course, and only forgivable because Morrison clearly knows it’s bollocks.
 Superheroes have in one way or another been bucking against this static stricture for years, ever since the writers and artists and editors started to suss out that, y’know, they had this great power, right?
 Maybe a great responsibility went along with it?